core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Acknowledgments # {#acknowldegment}
 {: numbered="no"}

+Jiye Park contributed as a co-author of initial versions of this document.

 The authors sincerely thank {{{Christian Amsüss}}}, {{{Stefan Beck}}}, {{{Rolf Blom}}}, {{{Carsten Bormann}}}, {{{Esko Dijk}}}, {{{Martin Gunnarsson}}}, {{{Klaus Hartke}}}, {{{Richard Kelsey}}}, {{{Dave Robin}}}, {{{Jim Schaad}}}, {{{Ludwig Seitz}}}, {{{Peter van der Stok}}}, and {{{Erik Thormarker}}} for their feedback and comments.